jcurtis-cc/SyphonRec/README.md

   - MaxMSP
   - Terminal
   - Syphon Recorder
-  - Script Editor

-Place the scripts on the desktop, then run the example patch in repo
+Place the scripts on the desktop, then run the SyphonRec.maxpat example patch in repo